matteodegobbi/vault/Computer_Vision/teoria/Morphological operations (10).md

 #cv
+#lowlevelprocessing
-These operations are [[Low, Mid and High level image processing|low-level]], but operate on the shapes found in an image They generally work on binary images, are based on set theory.
+These operations are [[Low, Mid and High level image processing (9)|low-level]], but operate on the shapes found in an image They generally work on binary images, are based on set theory.

 We use a Set-based description of an image: